theshepherdmatt/Quadify-rpi5bookworm/README.md

 journalctl -u quadify -f
 ```

 This will show live logs.
-For a broader look, just:
+For a broader look:

 ```bash
 journalctl -u quadify